|Size||17-18 in (44-46 cm); 20-24 in (52-62 cm) (wingspan)|

 They carried out experiments, which showed that the birds eyed the objects rather suspiciously and only made contact with them twice in 64 tests.
 The magpie is most likely to get its reputation from the fact that we humans simply remember it more strongly when a magpie picks up a shimmering object.

-If magpies do not hatch together (they would stay together for their entire lives then), they form little groups of up to 100 birds, which often stay in one place to take a nap.
+If a female and male magpie don't hatch eggs (they would stay together for their entire lives then), they form little groups of up to 100 birds, which often stay in one place to take a nap.

 Does the Magpie Bring Good or Bad Luck?